 Milestones in OMRDD's History Related to Willowbrook

 Willowbrook State School, a state-run school for children with intellectual disability on Staten Island whose atrocities and abuses were exposed to the world in 1972 by TV news journalist Geraldo Rivera, was closed in 1987.
-New York's Office of Mental Retardation and Developmental Disabilities (OMRDD) held a “landmark event” November 13, 2007 to commemorate the 20th anniversary of closing Willowbrook and posted the timeline below on its Web site, outlining events related to Willowbrook.
+New York's Office of Mental Retardation and Developmental Disabilities (OMRDD) held a “landmark event” November 13, 2007 to commemorate the 20th anniversary of closing Willowbrook, outlining events related to Willowbrook.

 1967 - 27,000 persons with developmental disabilities living in institutions in New York State.